gamblevore/jeebox/README.md

 * Code (like C++ only better)
 * Save-files (for just about anything)
 * Natural-language (English/Spanish/Russian/etc)
-* A faster, tighter alternative to JSON/XML.
+* A tighter more expressive alternative to JSON/XML.
-* Other things (maths equations, physics equations, invent your own use).
-* Freely mixing any combination of these.
+* Other things (maths), or freely mix any combination of these.

 The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
 But Jeebox doesn't have any AI in it, it's just a good data-format!

-Jeebox parses data into a tree.
+Jeebox parses a string into a tree.
 Jeebox is extensible (like XML), it has no keywords.
 This means you can describe anything very easily.

 Jeebox has a C-API and a C++ API.
 It parses UTF-8 only.
 The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
 Jeebox tends to be very expressive, meaning documents can be much smaller than XML/JSON.
 Jeebox is small at 158K compiled.

 The C++ interface is quite easy to use (automated memory-management).
-The model for Jeebox is very simple!
-Jeebox nodes can be described with two strings only, the `name` and the `type`.
+The model for Jeebox is simple, a node needs only two strings to describe it, the `name` and the `type`.
 Being simple makes Jeebox memory-tight.

 Jeebox has many features designed for programmers, compiled from my 20 year experience.
 For example string support is pretty good, strings can have embedded expressions, unicode and byte escape codes, and more.
 [Read the website](http://jeebox.org/stuff/introduction) to see what I put into Jeebox.

-This is the first release so email any questions to theo@jeebox.org!
+This is my first release!
+Please email questions to theo@jeebox.org

 # Why use Jeebox?

 Well...
 Jeebox has so many uses, the question might be "why not?"

+Using Jeebox means you'll never need to write another parser again, you'll get all the most advanced features built-in.
+Also, because Jeebox is useful for so many different kinds of data, it's not like XML where you use XML for app-data but use css or javascript or c++ for other things.
+Many apps have parsers for the different langauges they need.
+But you could literally build an entire world where everything is expressed in Jeebox.

 I've built a programming language around Jeebox, so I know it's really easy to use and fun.
 The language is beautiful.
 I never feel "restricted", because I can always just use more of the existing Jeebox syntax.
 If you were writing a programming language, then using Jeebox means you basically don't need to write your own parser.
 It's also possible to "upgrade" an existing programming language to use Jeebox, similar to how people upgraded their programs to use Unicode around the year 2000 or so.

 Being open-sourced on github means that if you were worried about me not adding things you need, you could add them yourself.
 So I'm not controlling anyone's future.